 -

-Connection to Brampton (40%): Demonstrates a strong connection to the local Brampton community, including current and former residents, and artists with a strong connection to the local community.
+Connection to Brampton (40%): Demonstrates a strong connection to the local Brampton community, includes current and former residents, and artists with a strong connection to Brampton.

 -